 2. Learn From a Mentor

 Once you have started a course or decided on an apprenticeship, make a point of maintaining your relationships with friends or family in your professional network.

 If they are experienced and interested in your success, they may agree or offer to mentor you at the start of your construction career.

-As you will be starting in the most junior of positions within a trade or business, it is important to understand when your superiors are following the law, and when they are not.
+As you will be starting at the most junior of positions within a trade or business, it is important to understand when your superiors are following the law, and when they are not.

-This is difficult to understand when you have limited experience, so having a mentor to guide you through an unusual circumstance or request will ensure your wellbeing is prioritised.
+This is difficult to understand when you have limited experience, so having a mentor to guide you through an unusual circumstance or request will ensure your wellbeing is prioritized.